Conduitry/contexty/README.md

 **Contexty** is a very simple implementation of a "thread-local storage"-esque concept for Node.js, based on asynchronous resources and `async_hooks`.

+## Motivation

-Typical usage and motivation: At the beginning of handling an HTTP request, you can create a new context.
-Elsewhere in your code, you can retrieve the current context and get/set values on it.
+At the beginning of handling an HTTP request, you can create a new context.
+Elsewhere in your code, you can retrieve the current context object and get/set values on it.
 The context is preserved for the duration of that HTTP request, but is kept separate for different HTTP requests.
+This all happens without you having to pass the current context object around.

 ## Requirements